top of page

 She didn’t know where she was going.
 She just knew she couldn’t stay.

-She reached her car, yanked the handle—
+She reached her car, yanked the handle, it was locked.

-Her purse was still inside the venue.
+Collecting herself, she realized her purse was still inside the venue.

 “Of course,” she whispered, slamming her forehead against the window.

 A tear slipped free.
 Then another.
+A familiar voice asked, “Piper?” to which she spun around.

 Hawk stood several yards behind her, chest rising and falling like he’d been running too.
 He must’ve left right after she did.
 He must’ve gone after her.

+He took a slow step closer.
+“Are you alright?”
+He asked.
 “No,” she whispered, voice cracking.
 “I—I can’t go back in there.
 I can’t face them.
 Any of them.”

+Hawk’s jaw tightened.
+“You don’t have to.”
 Piper wiped her face with trembling hands.
 “I’m sorry,” she whispered suddenly.
 “For how I left things with you.
 Blocking you.
 Disappearing.
 I handled everything wrong.
-I thought I was protecting you—or maybe me.
+I thought I was toxic for you—or maybe me.
 I don’t know.
 But I’m sorry.”

 Hawk looked away, exhaling through his nose like the words hit him deep.